 Description Cause Strategy The teachers' difficulty in implementing The learning plan and preparation was relatively difficult.
-It required creativity to perform inter-item associations thematic teaching and learning The difficulties were overcome by returning to the partial learning process. within one theme.
-2. There should be optimization of the role of school principal It was difficult to implement the scientific learning path. as a supervisor.
-It frequently occurred that the contexts had not been contextual. -
+It required creativity to perform inter-item associations within one theme.
+There should be optimization of the role of school principal as a supervisor. thematic teaching and learning The difficulties were overcome by returning to the partial learning process.
+It was difficult to implement the scientific learning path.
+It frequently occurred that the contexts had not been contextual.